-We are loyal warehouse store customers because we have found the items we can really save big on when we buy in bulk.
+We are loyal warehouse store customers because we have found certain items where we can really save big.
 A few of the items we really like to buy are breakfast items: cereal bars, fig bars, yogurt; and dried fruits and nuts.
-We have found that when we purchase these in bulk, we can divide them up into serving sizes and save.
+We have found when we purchase these in bulk, we can divide them up into serving sizes and save.

 Divide the Snacks into Categories

 When I get home from the store or on the weekend sometime, I take the time (just a few minutes) to separate out the snacks for our week into separate snack size baggies and put them into specific categorized bins.
 Our bins are on the bottom shelf of our pantry and are labeled (and you will typically find in them):